lab-cosmo/pamm/examples/README.md

     ```

     `hbpamm` automatically selects the first cluster as the one that
-    represents the HB, but one can choose another using the `-gh` option.
+    represents the HB, but one can choose another using the `-ghb` option.

 The data in `h2o.hda` can be post-processed further, to obtain for instance